 Registering for myWSI allows the user full application features, including:

-- Ability to upload supporting medical notes electronically, which shortens the turnaround time for a decision
+- Ability to upload supporting medical notes electronically

 - A non-registered user must fax the medical documentation separately

-- UR review will not start until all required information is received
+- The UR department will not start the review until all required information is received

 - Option to receive email notifications when the UR request status changes